sanchit002sanchit002/Math-Tex_project/README.md

 *  espeak text to speech engine

 we'll use this open-source project.
 Our program will load with espeak by default. it will read every input from the user.
-And it will also follow along the users movements. here is the link for espeak project https://github.com/espeak-ng/espeak-ng
+And it will also follow along the users movements. here is the link for espeak project <https://github.com/espeak-ng/espeak-ng>

 *  emacspeak

-math-tex will be very similar to emacspeak. check its documentation and complete project guideline here http://tvraman.github.io/emacspeak/blog/articles.html
+math-tex will be very similar to emacspeak. check its documentation and complete project guideline here <http://tvraman.github.io/emacspeak/blog/articles.html>
+and emacspeak for windows <https://github.com/SaqibS/emacspeak-on-windows>
 *  Math Input

 we have to create different objects for following symbols

-    fraction (/)
+*    fraction (/)

 in line $\displaystyle \frac{a}{b}$ code

-*
-    Differential
+*    Differential

 in line $\displaystyle \frac{[differential]}{[differential] x}$ code